MS in ABA Questions and Answers | Applied Behavior Analysis at PCOM

 Yes, the ABA degree program has practicum coursework built in that would enable students to complete some (or all) of the supervised fieldwork hours required for the BCBA examination.
 Visit BACB.com for more details about the national certification.

-In most cases, students will complete practica experiences that are geographically convenient.
-Faculty will assist and guide students in finding the appropriate placements.
+In most cases, students will be placed in practica experience sites affiliated with PCOM and local to campus.
 Students may also receive assistance from our Professional and Career Development Program run by the Office of Student Affairs.

 For more information, please contact: